SrRapero720/Emviddium/README.md

 I had plans to do a proper release until I got the needed hardware (GTX 1660) to properly test it, fix bugs and contribute to the official project)

-Also, backport to old versions, which includes 1.12.2 (yes, embeddium exists for 1.12.2, and I'll to that far ass backport)

 Maybe you can see me more on embeddium than Enviddium, that's because backport needs to move modern sodium code to the older versions (or may some rid off purposeless Nvidium code if backported sodium can't use new code)